CATS-Lab/Filed-Experiment-Data-ULTra-AV/README.md

 The code related to our data processing and validation are all stored in folder `\Code`.
 This folder contain the following files:

-- **Main.py** - The main function calls data processing and analysis functions for each dataset.
+- **main.py** - The main function calls data processing and analysis functions for each dataset.
 - **trajectory_extraction.py** - Code used in Step 1 to extract AV longitudinal trajectories.
 - **data_transformation.py** - Code used in Step 1 to convert all datasets to a unified format.
 - **data_cleaning.py** - Code used in Steps 2 and 3 for data cleaning.
 - **data_analysis.py** - Code used to analyze data statistics, plot traffic performance of datasets, and plot scatter plots.
 - **model_calibration.py** - An example tool to use the processed data to calibrate a linear car-following model.

-To use this repo, run Python script `Main.py`.
+To use this repo, run Python script `main.py`.
 As you proceed through each Python script, always verify the paths for both the input and output files.
 This ensures that everything runs smoothly.

-**The code will be made available upon the paper's acceptance.**

 ### Data

-Extracted datasets are stored in [Box link](https://uwmadison.box.com/s/6e74ehpj2rx6kbjnma1b1ok4fupe5nkb).

 Data attributes are shown below: